 Physical damage is exactly what it sounds like.
 The most common causes are spilling a liquid on your drive or dropping your computer.
 But other factors like excessive heat can also damage your SSD physically.

-Short circuits are rare for an SSD.
+Short circuits are rare for an SSD Drives.
 But, just like any electronic device, a power outage or surge could fry your drive.

 Faulty construction errors are generally manufacturer defects.
 For example, if the electronics aren’t soldered properly, the connections may oxidize prematurely or otherwise break.
 Since SSDs don’t have moving parts, these sorts of issues are rarer than in HDDs, but they do still occur.